EternityForest/SG1/README.md

 ### radio.sleepMCU(x)
 Put the MCU into sleep mode for x milliseconds.
 During this time micros and millis() may not advance, but radio.monotonicMillis() will correct for this and should behave as expected.
+Automatically calls addSleepTime.

+### radio.sleepPin(pin, mode)
+Sleep until a transition happens on the pin(mode can be RISING, LOW, etc).